Siavashghaffari/scMaGeck/README.md

 # scMaGeck

+## Overview
+scMaGeck is a computational pipeline for analyzing single-cell CRISPR screening data.
+It calculates perturbation scores (PS) for each cell and performs linear regression to identify associations between gene perturbations and transcriptomic changes, enabling researchers to uncover gene function at single-cell resolution.

+## Repository Contents
 This repo contains:
 1. A python notebook to prepare all the tools for eff_scmageck run: `scMaGeck_EFF_prep.ipynb`
 2. Data conversion file from 10x to Seurat in R to be a proper file to input eff_scmageck run: `data_conversion.R`